 The cost of living in Sonoma County outpaces the income for many people in the community, making it challenging for families to meet their basic needs.
-Those most impacted by housing stability and affordability are the Latino/a community due to income inequities; youth experiencing homelessness, especially those identifying as LGBTQ+; and older adults whose fixed income limits their ability to afford local housing prices.
+Those most impacted by housing stability and affordability are the Latino/a community due to income inequities, youth experiencing homelessness, especially those identifying as LGBTQ+, and older adults whose fixed income limits their ability to afford local housing prices.

 CARE Network: The CARE Network program offers community-based care management for predominantly low-income and otherwise vulnerable populations.
-Upon discharge from the hospital or release from the Emergency Department, patients are served by teams of Social Workers and RNs.
-The program ensures patients and caregivers make a smooth and successful transition from hospital to home, including home visits; assistance with transportation to medical, legal and benefits appointments; diet and medication management; caregiving resources and support; referrals to additional needed resources/services; skilled nursing and senior placement; and coaching designed to teach self-advocacy skills in navigating the healthcare system.
-CARE Network staff act as an advocate and liaison between the patient and their providers.
-Additionally, in January of 2022, CARE Network became an Enhanced Care Management (ECM) provider through Partnership HealthPlan of California, receiving referrals directly from Partnership HealthPlan for patients who are high utilizers of health and emergency services and/or are experiencing homelessness.
-The CARE Network ECM team is dedicated full time to serving this highly vulnerable population through complex care management.
+Patients are referred from community-based organizations, upon discharge from the hospital or release from the Emergency Department and served by teams of Social Workers and RNs.
+The program ensures individuals are linked to medical and social services and includes home visits; assistance with transportation to medical, legal and benefits appointments; diet and medication management; caregiving resources and support; referrals to additional needed resources/services; skilled nursing and senior placement; and coaching designed to teach self-advocacy skills in navigating the healthcare system.
+CARE Network staff act as advocates and liaisons between the patient and their providers.
+Additionally, in January of 2022, CARE Network became an Enhanced Care Management (ECM) provider through Partnership HealthPlan of California, receiving referrals directly from Partnership HealthPlan for patients who are medically complex with complex socioeconomic needs and/or are experiencing homelessness.
+The CARE Network ECM team is dedicated full-time to serving this highly vulnerable population through complex care management.
+In 2023, CARE Network added a full-time Community Health Worker to support the Enhanced Care management team and added the populations of Severe and Persistent Mental Illness (SPMI) and Substance Use Disorder to their outreach and enrollment.